 on his way to the top.
 Complex riddles, from

 minded cooperation is also shown from guitar

 player Nate Radley, bassist David Ephross and

 the attentive drummer Mark Ferber.
 It is an

 Jazz Hot - June 2007

-from obligatory tributes of
+obligatory tributes of young

-young trumpet players to the
+trumpet players to the said

-electricity of Miles Davis or
+of Miles Davis or from the

-the straight ahead Freddie
+straight ahead Freddie